Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 You can find job positions on LinkedIn, Monster, Indeed, or FlexJobs.
 Or you can check with the USAJOBS website for information about finding work with the federal government as a non-U.S. citizen.

-How to connect with other migrants, expats, and remote workers in the United States
+How to connect with other migrants, expats, and remote workers in the US

 When moving abroad, finding and building a solid social network is key to assimilating into the country and culture.
 The good news is that around 13.6% of the United States population is considered ‘foreign-born.’
 So, if you’re looking for opportunities to connect with other expats or digital nomads like yourself, you’ve got options.